1. How do I sign up for CYA Basketball?

 27. Does CYA need more volunteers at different positions?

 CYA is always looking for new volunteers to serve on the basketball board, as league administrators, or as ref schedulers.
-This year in particular we are looking for a secretary and a webmaster.
 Those serving in these positions, because of the amount of work involved, get a discount on the basketball registration fees.
 If you are interested in volunteering, please send an email to email@example.com.